-New anglers are welcome here!
-North of Asheville, North Carolina there are an assortment of waters that are fantastic for both the experienced and inexperienced angler.
+North of Asheville lies an assortment of fishing opportunities that are fantastic for both the experienced and inexperienced angler.
 We pride ourselves on the beauty and quality of the streams, rivers and ponds in Madison County.
-Our section of the Appalachian Mountains are scenic, enchanting and most importantly, clean.
+Our section of the Appalachian Mountains is scenic, enchanting and most importantly, clean.
 Many of our fishing locations are hatchery-supported waters, be sure to keep an eye on the NC Wildlife stocking schedule when you plan your next fishing trip and all anglers must have a current fishing license.

 The stretch of Spring Creek for hatchery-supported trout fishing begins about 7 to 8 miles south of Hot Springs at the community of Bluff.
 Fishing extends to where Highway 209 joins Highway 63 and parallels the road the entire distance.
 Find out more